Tara-Cloud/aws-cdk-tutorial/README.md

 ![img](readme-assets/deploy_changes_success_EO.png)

 Awesome!
 Now you can click on the link output in your terminal and see your brand new *Hello World* website deployed using the AWS CDK.
 > :bulb:*Tip:* Curious about the error.html document you reference in your S3 bucket configuration?
-Append error.html to the end of your S3 Website URL and see what happens.
-Because you correctly configured your S3 Bucket construct, our bucket is already set up to route web traffic like a traditional web server.
-If users enter an invalid URL, they will be redirected to either the index.html or error.html files you deployed to our bucket using CDK.
+Append error.html to the end of your S3 Website address and see what happens.
+Because you correctly configured your S3 Bucket construct, your bucket is already set up to route web traffic like a traditional web server.
+If users enter an invalid address, they will be redirected to either the index.html or error.html files you deployed to your bucket using CDK.

 ![img](readme-assets/website_hello_world_EO.png) ![img](readme-assets/error_page_EO.png)

-## Step 7: Destroy your application
+## Step 7:destroy your application

 It's time to practice the last step of the CDK application lifecycle and tear down your application.
 Delete every resource at once by destroying the entire CDK stack.